braintree/braintree_ios/README.md

 ### Special note on preprocessor macros

 Apple Pay is a build option.
-To include Apple Pay support in your build, use the `Enable-Apple-Pay` subspec in your Podfile:
+To include Apple Pay support in your build, use the `Apple-Pay` subspec in your Podfile:

 ```
 pod "Braintree"